SFStefenon/NPPmalfunctions/README.md

 18) Fuel Handling Accident in Containment;
 19) Fuel Handling Accident in Auxiliary Building;
 20) Letdown Line Break in Auxiliary Building.

+---

+Thank you

+Dr. **Stefano Frizzo Stefenon**

+Postdoctoral fellow at the University of Regina

+Faculty of Engineering and Applied Sciences

+Regina, SK, Canada, 2025.